Janesville, Wisconsin: Buses

-Janesville operates a bus system, the Janesville Transit System (JTS), which also connects with neighboring Beloit.
-Van Galder Bus Company (a Coach USA company), based in Janesville, operates a regional bus service between Madison and downtown Chicago, Chicago O'Hare Airport, and Midway Airport.
+Janesville operates a bus system, the Janesville Transit System (JTS), which also connects with neighboring Beloit and Beloit Transit.
+Van Galder Bus Company (a Coach USA company), based in Janesville, operates a regional bus service between Madison and downtown Chicago and Chicago O'Hare Airport.
+Additional services to Minneapolis, Milwaukee and Wausau are operated by Megabus and Wisconsin Coach Lines.

 Major highways

 Interstate 90/39 passes through Janesville, as does U.S. Hwy 14 and 51 and state Hwy 26 and 11.

-Airport
+Air

 Janesville is served by Southern Wisconsin Regional Airport (KJVL), which provides general aviation and air cargo services.
 The closest airports with commercial air service are Dane County Regional Airport in Madison and Chicago Rockford International Airport in Rockford, Illinois.

 Rail

 The city is served by three freight railroads: Union Pacific, which has two daily freight trains between Janesville and Chicago; the Wisconsin and Southern Railroad, a regional carrier that provides freight service to cities throughout southern Wisconsin; and the Iowa, Chicago and Eastern Railroad, a subsidiary of the Canadian Pacific Railway, that operates a weekly train to Chicago.

+Janesville was previously served by Amtrak via the Lake Country Limited route in the early 2000s.
+The nearest passenger rail is available via the Metra Union Pacific Northwest Line at Harvard, IL 30 miles to the southeast with commuter rail service to Chicago Ogilvie Transportation Center.